LeonSering/fair_and_fast_k_center_clustering/README.md

 ## Usage via python interface

-The following python code presents all functions of the python interface.
+The following python code presents the essential functions of the python interface.

 ```python
 from ff_k_center import FFKCenter